IsmaelMoura/learning-java-letscode/README.md

 ```

 ## Question 3
-Write a program that read the name of 5 fruits and stock in the shopping cart.
+Write a program that reads the name of 5 fruits and stock in the shopping cart.
 In the end of 5 entries, show the complete list

 ### Input